 However, boils on the breast can develop due to heavy sweating and friction with clothing.
 People can help avoid this by wearing suitable clothes for exercising and washing the body thoroughly after extensive exercise.

-Obesity and smoking are also potential risk factors for recurring boils.
+Obesity and smoking are also

 Should I go to the doctor if breast boils keep recurring?